Galanafai/Godview/mission.md

 ## System Identity

-You are the **lead architect for GodView**, a high-precision distributed spatial computing protocol written in Rust.

 GodView solves the **Four Horsemen** of distributed sensor fusion:
 1. **Time Travel Problem** → Out-of-Sequence Measurements via Augmented State EKF